alzuin/RAG-infrastructure/README.md

+This is a cleaned and published version of a private repo, containing only the final version for demonstration purposes.

 # Terraform Infrastructure for LLM-Powered Assistant

 This repository contains Terraform modules and configurations to provision and manage the cloud infrastructure required for a serverless, LLM-powered assistant backend.